 Course grades will be assigned using the following weights:

 Grades will be based on a combination of absolute cutoffs and the distribution of overall scores.

 You are encouraged to discuss practice problems and homework with your fellow students and with course staff.
 Arguing with friends about exercises is an excellent and time-honored way to learn.
 However, you must write up all your assignments on your own.

-Copying assignments from others is not only dishonest, it also doesn’t help anyone.
-Each exercise requires its own combination of ideas, and each student needs practice in coming up with those combinations, or else they will be at a loss when trying to use probability theory in their future work.
-From a purely practical perspective, all students must work independently on Stat 88 quizzes and exams – no collaboration allowed.
-If a test is the first time a student works independently, then the test is not likely to go well.
+Copying assignments from other sources is not only dishonest, it also doesn’t help anyone.
+Each exercise requires its own combination of ideas, and each student needs practice in coming up with those combinations, or else they will be at a loss when trying to use the ideas in their future work.
+From a purely practical perspective, all students must work independently on Data 88S quizzes and exams – no collaboration is allowed on tests.
+If a test is the first time a student works independently, then that test is not likely to go well.

-Stat 88 materials including exams and solutions are the intellectual property of the course developers.
+Stat 88 and Data 88S materials including exams and solutions are the intellectual property of the course developers.
 From the campus statement on Academic Integrity: “… students may not circulate or post materials (handouts, exams, syllabi, i.e. any class materials) from their classes without the written permission of the instructor.”